VasuInukollu/GoogleSyncMod/SetupGCSM/README.md

 **r765 - :

+- IMPROVEMENT: Do not warn about skipping empty contact if this is distribution list
+- FIX: Implement OleMessageFilter to handle RPC_E_CALL_REJECTED errors [bug #939]
 - FIX: Unhide label with status text [bug #942]
 - FIX: Retry in case ProtocolViolationException exception during Google contact save [bug #903]
 - FIX: Do not add custom field to folder [bug #651]